schuderer/printable-time-series/README.md

 4B.2 Tweak parameters given to cradleSlots2D() (needs same params everywhere!)
 4B.3 Render (takes ±30min) & save stl
 4B.4 Prints well without supports, though pillars might be a bit flimsy

+Thanks to Kay Schröder for the data and to Birgit Stolte for many things, particularly getting me up to speed on the topic of laser cutting.